Update for 2014: Sugarbush Adventure Camp now has themes for each week. Learn more from my post on All Mountain Mamas.

 But a few years ago Matt and I realized that the boys, while they loved being in Vermont with us, missed spending time with other kids and sometimes wanted more structured activities than we were willing to provide.
 That’s when we decided that they would spend one week of our vacation at a day camp.
 This summer, for the second year in a row, we’ve signed them up for the Sugarbush Resort Adventure Camp and it’s now become a highlight of their summer.

 Sugarbush is well-equipped to create fun for kids – they have a dedicated building called The Schoolhouse that houses their programs.
+They also supply these lightweight cushioned shoes for safety on their playground.
 With two disc golf courses, a short zipline, and a bungee trampoline, and a fitness center with an indoor climbing wall and a pool there are plenty of fun things onsite to do.

 But most of all I like that Sugarbush didn’t put “adventure” in the camp name for nothing.
 Yes, it is a resort with some nice amenities.
 But the basic expectation is that kids are in camp to be outside, pretty much no matter what.